 We believe in the importance of substantial share ownership, and our compensation programs are designed to encourage share ownership by executive officers.
-In order to encourage ongoing investment in the Corporation and to ensure continuous alignment of our executive officers' compensation with our objective of creating value for our shareholders, share ownership requirements were increased for the President and CEO and EVPs in 2013.
+Our current share ownership requirements for the President and CEO and EVPs have been in place since 2013 and are designed to encourage ongoing investment in the Corporation and to ensure continuous alignment of our executive officers' compensation with our objective of creating value for our shareholders.
 These milestones are to be reached 10 years from promotion or hire date.
 The following table outlines the current minimum share ownership levels as a multiple of annual base salary and the associated deadline applicable for each executive level:

-MULTIPLE OF BASE SALARY
+POSITION MULTIPLE OF BASE SALARY

-POSITION 5-YEAR TARGET (1) 10-YEAR TARGET
+5-YEAR TARGET (1) 10-YEAR TARGET

-President and CEO 7.5× 10×
+President and CEO 7.5× 10.0×

-EVPs 3.0× 5×
+EVPs 3.0× 5.0×